When doctors and patients work together, healing happens.

 “Naturopathic medicine is a medicine of communication,” says Dr. Fraser Smith, assistant dean of naturopathic medicine at National University of Health Sciences and AANMC board president.
 “Treatments are individualized and that requires doctor and patient to share honestly and truly listen.”

-“Trust and safety is foundational to ensure that the patient feels comfortable and at ease in divulging their health and life history,” adds Dr. Katherine Chung of the Boucher Institute of Naturopathic Medicine.
+“Trust and safety is foundational to ensure that the patient feels comfortable and at ease in divulging their health and life history,” adds Dr. Katherine Chung of the Canadian College of Naturopathic Medicine – Boucher Campus.
 “Thus, the physician gets an honest health history allowing for proper treatment protocols and confidence in clinical outcomes.”

 “When a patient steps into my office and begins to share their health story, they are becoming vulnerable and sharing a very intimate part of their health with me,” says Dr. Daemon Jones.
 “They have to feel like they are in a safe space.
 I want them to know that their stories are safe with me.”